Skip to footer content

 $vbLabelText $csharpLabel

-The SaveAs method intelligently determines the output format from the file extension, supporting XLSX, XLS, CSV, TSV, JSON, and XML exports.
-This flexibility means a single import process can feed multiple output channels—perhaps an Excel report for management and a CSV extract for another system.
-You can also replace existing files or create new output files as needed.
+The SaveAs method determines the output format from the file extension, supporting XLSX, XLS, CSV, TSV, JSON, and XML exports.
+This flexibility means a single import process can feed multiple output channels -- for example, an Excel report for management and a CSV extract for a downstream system.
+The background and pattern color guide shows the full range of styling options available.

-The style properties available include font formatting, cell backgrounds, borders, number formats, and alignment settings, providing full control over the final presentation when Excel output is the goal.
-Writing CSV files back out preserves data integrity while stripping formatting for clean interchange.
+Style properties available after loading include font formatting, cell backgrounds, borders, number formats, and alignment settings, providing full control over the final presentation when Excel output is the goal.
+Writing CSV files back out preserves data integrity while stripping formatting for clean data interchange.
+This bidirectional workflow sets IronXL apart from libraries that handle only one direction.

-Processing CSV files with hundreds of thousands or millions of rows requires thoughtful memory management.
-IronXL provides practical approaches to handling large datasets while maintaining a straightforward API that accelerates development.
-Reduce memory pressure by processing data in batches rather than loading everything at once.
+Processing CSV files with hundreds of thousands of rows requires thoughtful memory management.
+IronXL provides practical approaches to handling large datasets while maintaining a straightforward API.
+The recommended pattern is to process data in batches rather than loading and transforming every record simultaneously, which keeps active memory usage controlled.

 using IronXL;